Blog

 The first step is to create policies that set expectations for breaks and make it clear that smoke breaks are unacceptable at other times.
 I’d also recommend, for those in the restaurant industry, to implement new after-rush-hour traditions besides heading for smoke breaks.

 The second step is to help workers both quit tobacco and deal with stress.
-The EX Program, for example, provides live chat coaching so employees can receive support with coping strategies from an expert coach on a break.
+EX Program, for example, provides live chat coaching so employees can receive support with coping strategies from an expert coach on a break.
 Our program also gives tobacco users 24/7 access to a thriving community of peers and tailored on-demand text messaging that can be used before or after a shift.

 The third step is to provide workers with free, easy access to quit medication.
 Using quit medication can increase the likelihood of quitting.
 By removing barriers to access it, you give more workers the chance to use it and improve their chances of successfully quitting.
 Knowing this, the EX Program delivers free quit medication right to participants’ homes.